The subject of conscience, and its role in our spiritual life, has always been one that has intrigued me quite a bit.

 For several years, I have pondered the subject sporadically and come to important personal convictions.

-Today, as I continue my Bible study on the book of Romans, I stumbled upon a text related to the theme of conscience.
+Today, as I continue my Bible study on the book of Romans, I stumbled upon a text related to the topic of conscience.

 I’d like to share it with you, and share some personal ideas and reflections around this topic: